kalyani05081994/Kalyani_R-project/README.md

-# Kalyani_R-project
-Case Study: How Can a Wellness Technology Company Play It Smart?
+# Kalyani_R-project:Case Study: How Can a Wellness Technology Company Play It Smart?

 Background